zwwuu/simply-featured-video/README.txt

 $attr is either a string or an array representing <video> HTML element attributes, e.g. array('loop'=> true).

 == Changelog ==
+= 1.3.0 =
+Fix video not loading when using local media

 = 1.2.0 =
 Bumped the “Tested up to” tag to WP 6.1